 Once you're in the store, all those fun extras can be tempting—colored pens, locker accessories, self-stick notes, the list stretches on and on—but chances are, your back-to-school budget doesn't.
 To avoid overspending, determine how you'll handle your kids' requests for non-essentials before you head out to shop.

 - Have your kids foot the bill for anything that's not on the list.

 - Have your kids pay the difference between what you're willing to buy, and what they want to buy.

 - Refuse to give in to the request.
 It may not make you popular, but it is a chance to teach smart money management.

 Don't just grab the cheapest option available.
 Spend some time looking at how things are made, and choose the products that look like they're going to last.
 Go for the backpack with the lifetime warranty; choose the spiral notebooks with the durable plastic covers.
-You may spend more now, but if you don't have to buy replacements later, you'll come out way ahead.
+Then, label all your purchases with your kids name, so they'll be likely to be returned to them if they get lost.
+You may spend more upfront, but if you don't have to buy replacements later, you'll come out way ahead.

 Buy extra notebook paper, glue, markers and other supplies that your kids are likely to run out of while they're on sale.
 This will save you money, and a trip to the store.
 Just be sure to put them somewhere you'll be able to find them later.
 You won't save any money, if you have to go out and buy everything again.